On this page

 Consider strategies such as these to help ensure that your solution meets your compliance requirements:

-• Understand which compliance regulations apply to the applications served by your IAM solution, how each affects your solution, and then design, build, and test your solution to meet them.
+• Understand which compliance regulations apply to the apps served by your IAM solution and how each affects your solution.
+Then design, build, and test your solution to meet them.

-• Understand the privacy data retention requirements for the compliance policies you support, and factor them into your architecture and design.
-Be sure to consider a user's right to be forgotten in jurisdictions in which it applies.
+• Understand the privacy and data retention requirements for the compliance policies that you support, and factor them into your architecture and design.
+Be sure to consider a user's right to be forgotten in any jurisdictions in which it applies.

-• Allow admins to specify the compliance types for applications your solution serves, and a way to view and update those settings by those accounts with permission to do so.
+• Allow admins to specify the compliance types for apps that your solution serves.
+Also, allow admins to specify a way to view and update those settings by those accounts with permission to do so.

 • Keep all compliance-sensitive data, such as user identity information, in separate storage with appropriate access controls to limit access.
 Encrypt that storage for further security.